Boys & Girls Clubs of St. Helena and Calistoga

 The Calistoga Teen Center moves into the new modular Monhoff Center Annex.
 The Teen Center had been displaced in February 2014 following a Pacific storm and water damage to the city-owned Monhoff Center building, and utilized temporary space at Palisades Continuation High School.
-It is anticipated that the Monhoff Center will be restored by the City in the first quarter of 2017.
+It is anticipated that the Monhoff Center will be restored by the City in the third quarter of 2017.

 Following two Board retreats and a community-wide feasibility study, the Boys & Girls Clubs of St. Helena and Calistoga formally kicked off a 24-month capital campaign to raise $9.5+ million to construct, operate and endow a new Clubhouse facility in Calistoga.
 Following the fundraising general plan, design and permits, the construction will take place over 12-14 months.
 We anticipate the new facility to open in the fall of 2017.
 For more information and concept drawings, visit our Great Futures Campaign page.